rizkyaqil04/mitdspace-topic-modeling/README.md

-# 📚 TopikAI - Scientific Publication Pipeline
+# 📚 KATARSIS - A Microservice-Based Topic Modeling Pipeline for Scientific Publications

-TopikAI is a microservice-based system designed to scrape scientific publications, preprocess textual data, train topic modeling models using BERTopic, and expose monitoring metrics through Prometheus and Grafana.
+KATARSIS is a microservice-based system designed to scrape scientific publications, preprocess textual data, train topic modeling models using BERTopic, and expose monitoring metrics through Prometheus and Grafana.

 ---